sasagawa888/eisl/documents/UNIXLIBS.md

 At least, the best description of the interface is a chapter in the [Le-Lisp manual](https://github.com/c-jullien/lelisp/blob/master/manual/lelisp.pdf).

+A local extension is some support for menus and forms.
+I don't claim to have great aesthetic taste, so feel free to rework screen layouts, interactions, etc. to be friendlier.
+An example of use is in *example/crud.lsp*.

 ## Internationalisation

 The support I implemented here is limited to Western European languages